MaViWurd/printf/README.md

 # Printf Project README.md file

 # Project team:
-Main Author: Marvelous Egbe
+Main Author: Marvelous Egbe.
-Collaborator: Oluwaseun Afolabi
+Collaborator: Oluwaseun Afolabi.

 # Synopsis
 This function _printf() writes output to stdout, the standard output stream with the format and options without making use of any of the standard library files.